 Gregory had, at the time of writing, just completed her final book in the Cousins War series, The King’s Curse.
 The subject of her book is Margaret Pole, who was judicially murdered by Henry VIII at the age of 67, her head struck from her frail and elderly body with an axe.
 It is hardly surprising Gregory was not feeling charitable towards Henry on the anniversary of Anne Boleyn’s judicial murder.

 So why the upset?
 Gregory’s boundless enthusiasm for magic, witchcraft and artfully re-arranging the facts, combined with the popularity of her novels, has made her a target of many serious history buffs.
-Therefore even when she is making a personal, yet perfectly fair statement it is reflexively met with the usual bickering and sniping.
+Therefore even when she is making a personal, yet perfectly fair statement it is reflexively ill-received.
 Even when she is critical of a man who murdered his wife.
 It is absurd that a writer who has spent over a decade of her life writing about the various women that Henry VIII murdered should take a sympathetic stance towards him.
 Gregory pulls no punches with Henry VIII.
 She has never presented a flattering portrait of his crimes, and indeed, there seems to be no reason that she should.

-A tiresome topic that plagues historical forums and Facebook groups is Philippa Gregory’s credentials and her assertion that she is a historian.
-The bile directed towards her reaches frenzied proportions every time she ventures to post something on her Facebook author page, especially when a new book is due.
+Gregory is a divisive sort of novelist, she has an incredibly large fan base, but also a reasonable amount of online detractors.
 Some readers make a meek public admission that they enjoy her books only to be shouted down about Gregory’s PhD – literature, not history! – and subjected to a lecture on why Gregory is arrogant, evil and responsible for spreading lies.
 Certainly Gregory’s publisher doesn’t clarify her PhD is in medieval literature often enough and Gregory calls herself a historian when she doesn’t have the academic qualifications; yet there are many cross-over skills between medieval literature and medieval history, such as the ability read early modern English, foreign languages, and the understanding of medieval culture.

 A Study in Snobbery

 Starkey contributed to the BBC documentary , The Last Days of Anne Boleyn, with historians Suzannah Lipscomb, Greg Walker, G.W.
-Bernard and Alison Weir also weighing in.
+Bernard, and writer Alison Weir also weighing in.
 Strangely both Hilary Mantel and Philippa Gregory were also placed as experts.
-Perhaps Starkey was put out about appearing alongside novelists in a documentary about a subject he has spent decades exploring.
+Perhaps Starkey was put out about appearing alongside novelists in a documentary about a subject he is a leading expert in.

 “We really should stop taking historical novelists seriously as historians,” he said.
 “The idea that they have authority is ludicrous.
 They are very good at imagining character: that’s why the novels sell.
 They have no authority when it comes to the handling of historical sources.
 Full stop.”5

 I would like to give Dr. Starkey my vote of confidence, but I doubt he has read either Hilary Mantel or Philippa Gregory’s novels.
-He imagines that Philippa Gregory writes pap.
-Starkey takes care to remain neutral about a prize-winning novelist, yet he has not wholly given in to the mass-marketing machine at Mantel’s publisher that presents her as a historical research expert.
-Despite Gregory’s publishers best efforts to present her as the same, Gregory is largely reviled.
+He imagines that Philippa Gregory writes pap because of her genre, and takes care to remain neutral about a prize-winning novelist.
+Yet he has not wholly given in to the mass-marketing machine at Mantel’s publisher that presents her as a historical research expert.
+It is interesting that despite Gregory’s publishers best efforts to present her as the same, Gregory is largely reviled.

 Little Plastic People